-8. EMPr REVIEW
+11 EMPr REVIEW

-Due to its dynamic nature, the EMPr for the OCS Dam will be reviewed and revised when necessary to ensure continued environmental improvement.
+Due to its dynamic nature, the EMPr for Foxwood Dam and its associated infrastructure will be reviewed and revised when necessary to ensure continued environmental improvement.
 Changes to the EMPr shall be required where the existing system:

-- Does not make adequate provision for protecting the environment against the construction activities; - Needs to be modified to meet conditions of statutory approval; - It is not achieving acceptable environmental performance;

-- Requires changes due to the outcome of a monitoring or auditing event or management review; and - Provides redundant, impracticable or ineffective management measures.
+- Does not make adequate provision for protecting the environment against the construction activities; - Needs to be modified to meet conditions of statutory approval; - It is not achieving acceptable environmental performance; - Requires changes due to the outcome of a monitoring or auditing event or management review; - Provides redundant, impracticable or ineffective management measures; and - In terms of Regulation 34 of GN No. R 982 (4 December 2014).